-Unless you’re staying with family or going straight to accommodation organised by an employer or tertiary education provider, you’ll need somewhere live for the first few weeks while you look for something more permanent.
+Unless you are staying with family or going straight to accommodation organised by an employer or tertiary education provider, you will need somewhere live for the first few weeks while you look for something more permanent.

 Generally, new arrivals either book a hotel or motel, rent a holiday home or start their New Zealand experience in ‘tourist flats’ or cabins in a holiday park or camping ground.

-The cost of short term accommodation and how easy it is to find, varies widely through the year and in affected by tourism peak season, university start dates and school holidays, to name just a few.
+The cost of short term accommodation and how easy it is to find varies widely through the year.
+It can be affected by tourism peak season, university start dates and school holidays, to name just a few.

 Finding a hotel or motel

 There are lots of commercial booking sites you can use.

 One good site is Wotif.
 It lets you search a wide range of different types of accommodation.
 As well as hotels and motels, it lists self-catering apartments, backpackers and guest houses (also known as B&Bs - bed and breakfasts).
 Prices get cheaper as the booking date gets nearer, but holding off may also mean you miss out on a place you want.